aaronpowell/aaronpowell.github.io/src/documents/posts/2013-05-07-firefox-jquery-missing-datatype.md

---- cson
+---
   title: "Firefox, jQuery and the case of the Document response"
   metaTitle: "Firefox, jQuery and the case of the Document response"
   description: "A mystery that resulted in a strange mix of expected responses"
   revised: "2013-05-07"
   date: "2013-05-07"
-tags: ["jquery"]
+  tags:
+    - "jquery"
   migrated: "true"
-urls: ["/firefox-jquery-missing-datatype"]
+  urls:
+    - "/firefox-jquery-missing-datatype"
-summary: """
+  summary: ""

-"""
 ---
 I recently tweeted that I was having this problem: